 - While the EFAP is intended to provide short term counselling services, there is no pre-set maximum number of sessions per client and no limit to the number of types of issues for which you can access the services.

-- The program is available to all full and part-time continuing staff in APEX, APSA, CUPE, Poly Party, and SFUFA as well as staff in the English Language & Culture/Interpretation & Translation Program (ELC/ITP), Internal Postdoctoral Fellows and research employees.
+- The program is available to all full and part-time, continuing and temporary staff in APEX, APSA, CUPE, Poly Party, and SFUFA as well as staff in the English Language & Culture/Interpretation & Translation Program (ELC/ITP), Internal Postdoctoral Fellows and research employees.

 - Life Smart Coaching services for nutrition, jumpstarting your wellness, smoking cessation, financial advice, legal advice, and parenting.

 - Eldercare/childcare resource locater

 - Sentio - Homewood Health's internet-based Cognitive Behavioural Therapy (iCBT) treatment program to treat anxiety and/or mild cases of depression

 - Self-directed e-learning courses on a wide range of topics

 - Video counselling

 - Health and wellness library

 Step 1: Visit Homeweb and click "sign UP"

 Step 2: Type in Simon Fraser University and click ‘Find it!’.
 Select from the list provided.
 Enter information into the required fields, choose an email and password, and click 'Next Step'.